TanzeemAgra/Global_Store_Data_Analysis_Using_Tableau/README.md

 •	Visual analysis: Exploring data through visual storytelling to communicate insights on the fly and stay in the flow of analysis.
 •	Data preparation: Compiling multiple data sources, identifying the dimensions and measurements, preparing it for data analysis.
-In this Project we have created following models using Tableau Desktop In our Project, we have considered following business model, such as
+In this Project we have created following models using Tableau Desktop In our Project, we have considered following business model, such as<br >
-•	Category and Department
+•	Category and Department<br >
-•	Sales and Profit
+•	Sales and Profit<br >
-•	Sales by Region
+•	Sales by Region<br >
-•	Profit Forecast
+•	Profit Forecast<br >
-•	Trend Lines of the Business.
+•	Trend Lines of the Business.<br >